How to Become a Counselor in Wisconsin

 Counselor Education in Wisconsin

-Appropriate degree programs will be 42 semester hours in length with a minimum of three semester hours in counseling theory, practicum and in six of the following content areas:
+Appropriate degree programs will be 60 semester hours in length with a minimum of three semester hours in counseling theory, practicum and in the following content areas:

 In addition to the coursework listed above, LPC licensure in Wisconsin also requires the completion of a three semester-hour supervised practicum in providing counseling to clients.
 This requirement is distinct from post-graduate supervision, which is also necessary for licensure.

-LPC licensure in Wisconsin requires a passing score on either the National Counselor Examination for Licensure and Certification, the National Clinical Mental Health Counseling Exam, or the Certified Rehabilitation Counselor Exam, and the Wisconsin Statutes and Rules Examination.
+LPC licensure in Wisconsin requires a passing score on the Wisconsin Statutes and Rules Examination and the National Counselor Examination for Licensure and Certification, the National Clinical Mental Health Counseling Exam or the Certified Rehabilitation Counselor Exam.

 National Counselor Examination for Licensure and Certification (NCE)